-The myth was set in stone by David’s biographer Graham Lord, who supposed that David forbade Hjördis from accepting movie offers out of the goodness of his heart:
+The myth was set in stone by David’s biographer Graham Lord, who theorised that after their marriage David forbade Hjördis from accepting movie offers out of the goodness of his heart:

-In Graham Lord’s defence, he was probably unaware that before their wedding day David had already forbidden Hjördis from having any sort of career – a situation that she had agreed to – or that she had fallen into exactly the same trap three years before.
+In Graham Lord’s defence, he was probably unaware that before their wedding in 1948, David had already insisted that she should never have any sort of career, ever.
+Or, in addition, that she had already fallen into exactly the same trap three years earlier.

 A dedicated wife